francoismassart/eslint-plugin-tailwindcss/README.md

 `pnpm docs:update` will update existing files and the rules list.

+> The doc generation is generated based on the `build` process, you may need to build before running the `docs:...` scripts.

 You can see an example of generated documentation in the next section.

 ### Rules